 14 Barbecue tips

 - Keep it simple.
-Barbecue is not gourmet food, so you really don’t need a special herbal rub or some fancy marinade.
-Barbecue is about taking a high quality piece of meat and cooking it in the most simple outdoors method.
-Nothing gourmet can beat the flavor of well-grilled meat.
-If you do want to season it, don’t go for exotic herbs that sound impressive – salt and pepper add more flavor than you think.
+Barbecue is not gourmet food, so you really don’t need a special herbal rub or fancy marinade.
+Barbecue is about taking a quality piece of meat and cooking it over an open fire.
+If you do want to season it, you don’t need exotic herbs that sound impressive.
+Salt and pepper add more flavor than you think.

 - Pick the right beef.
-Beef is prized according to fat content because fat equals flavor.
+Beef is prized according to fat content because fat means flavor.
 Meat really needs to cook in with the flavor only fat can provide.
-You can trim the bigger chunks of fat off after you’re done cooking, and that will reduce the fat content significantly.
+You can trim the bigger chunks of fat off after you’re done cooking.
 But if someone is looking for low-fat meat at a barbecue, point them to the chicken.
-Kobe is the fattiest beef, followed by Angus, followed by Prime cuts, choice cuts, etc. Organic beef also typically has a higher fat content than its non-organic counterparts.
+Kobe is the fattiest beef, followed by Angus, followed by Prime cuts, choice cuts, etc. Organic beef also typically has a higher fat content.
 Grassfed beef is the healthiest choice, because it has more omega-3 oils than feedlot beef, even organic feedlot beef.
 Cuts from the back end of the cow – ribs, rumps, loins – are more tender than those from the front.
 Look for good marbling in your beef.

 - Pick the right chicken.
 The best-tasting chickens are raised organically with plenty of room to wander around.
-Go to a local farmer’s market if convenient, or at least buy organic.
+Go to a local farmer’s market, or at least buy organic or free-range.
 For a barbecue, buy it with the bones in, as they will help the heat radiate through and cook it more evenly.
-The chicken can be pulled off the bone later, if you prefer to serve it without bones.
-While most any part of a chicken can barbecue nicely, dark meat (again with the fat) cuts retain more flavor and juiciness.
+The chicken can be pulled off the bone later, if you prefer.
+While most any part of a chicken barbecues nicely, dark meat cuts retain more flavor and juiciness.